os-chip-design/chip-design-intro/08_verification.md

 - This means that for each feature there should be a scenario or property that can reveil whether the feature is implemented correctly or not
 - A complete verification plan *covers* all aspects of the specification
 - Writing a complete verification plan is hard, time-consuming and difficult to automate
-  - When do you know you are done?
+  - When do you know that you are done?

 ## What is a feature?
 - A *capability* of a design and how it should work under a certain *mode of operation*